TRNEEDANAME/NDC-2023/README.md

 IMPORTANT : If you loose vision of a unit, you cannot control it.

+## How to build the game

+- Use a terminal (works on all OS)
+- Do a `cd PATH/TO/FOLDER`
+- Then do `pyxel package  PATH/TO/FOLDER PYTHON_APP.py`
+- If you want an exe or HTML file, do `pyxel app2exe FOLDER_NAME` or `pyxel app2html FOLDER_NAME`
+- Package the app using 7 zip or the command line
+- Voilà !
+A new .exe / .html file is now ready !

 ## FAQ

 ### What are the controls ?